arabellas-craft/arabellas-craft.github.io/free-tarot-spreads.md

 If these spreads have been useful, you can [support me on Ko-fi](https://ko-fi.com/juniperdivination/donate).
 It's never expected, but it helps me keep creating free resources.

 <br><br>
-<h2><a href="/free-tarot-spreads/beginner/">Beginner Tarot Spreads</a></h2>
+<h2><a href="/free-tarot-spreads/beginner/">Beginner Tarot & Oracle Card Spreads</a></h2>
-<p>Simple layouts for readers who are still learning the cards.
+<p>Simple layouts for readers who are still learning tarot or oracle cards.
 Each position has a clear prompt so the reading makes sense even if you're working from a guidebook.
 Start with the 3-card daily spread or the deck interview spread if you just picked up a new deck.</p>
 <div class="gallery tarot-gallery">
 {% for post in site.posts %}
   {% if post.category == 'Simple' %}